sid-verma/Graph-Traversal-and-Game-Playing/Graph-Traversal/README.md

 This is similar to A\* but is applied upto a threshold level K (similar to IDFS).
 It does not use dynamic programming, hence many nodes are searched over again during each iteration.

 # Comparison
+The following table compares attributes of each graph traversal algorithm.

 # References
 * http://www.d.umn.edu/~jrichar4/8puz.html